AL-Kaisi/Covid_Tracker-using-ReactJs/README.md

 1. **Data Fetching**: The application connects to the disease.sh API to retrieve the latest COVID-19 statistics
 2. **State Management**: React's state management handles the dynamic data and user interactions
-3. **Visualization**: Data is transformed into visual representations using Chart.js and Leaflet map
+3. **Visualization**: Data is transformed into visual representations using Chart.js (LineGraph.js) and Leaflet map (Map.js)
+4. **User Interface Components**:
+   - InfoBox.js: Displays key statistics in card format
+   - Table.js: Shows country-specific data in a sortable table
+   - Map.js: Renders an interactive geographical representation
+   - LineGraph.js: Creates trend visualizations over time
-4. **User Interaction**: Users can select different countries to view specific statistics and trends
+5. **User Interaction**: Users can select different countries to view specific statistics and trends
+6. **Deployment**: The application is deployed using Firebase hosting with GitHub Actions workflows for CI/CD

 ## Contributing